ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Segment reference channel

-  If ``True`` and a reference channel name is provided in the parameter :confval:`Reference channel end name or path`, spotMAX will segment the reference channel.
+  If ``True`` and a reference channel name is provided in the parameter :confval:`Reference channel end name`, spotMAX will segment the reference channel.
 The segmentation workflow is made of the following steps:

   1. Gaussian filter (if :confval:`Ref. channel gaussian filter sigma` > 0)